Congo peafowl: Behaviour and ecology

 The Congo peafowl is an omnivore with a diet consisting mainly of fruits and insects.
 In Salonga National Park, its diet includes fruits from Allanblackia floribunda, junglesop, Canarium schweinfurthii, oil palm, Klainedoxa gabonensis, African breadfruit, and Xylopia aethiopica and a multitude of insects, spiders, mollusks and worms.

 In Salonga National Park, its diet is taxonomically narrower in secondary forest than in primary forest.
 The male has a similar display to that of other species of peafowl, though the Congo peacock actually fans its tail feathers while other peacocks fan their upper tail covert feathers.
 The Congo peafowl is monogamous, though detailed mating information from the wild is still needed.
 The peacock of the species has a high-pitched "gowe" calling noise while the peahen emits a low "gowah".
 They have loud duets consisting of "rro-ho-ho-o-a" from both sexes.

 Threats

 The Congo peafowl is threatened by habitat loss caused by mining, shifting cultivation and logging.

 Conservation

 The Congo peafowl is listed as near threatened on the IUCN Red List.
 As of 2013, the wild population was estimated at between 2,500 and 9,000 adult individuals.

 Given its use of regenerating forest in Salonga National Park, secondary forests might be an important habitat to include in a conservation strategy.

 Captive breeding programs were initiated in the Belgian Antwerp Zoo and at Salonga National Park.

-In popular culture

-In the 1999 Patrick O'Brian novel Blue at the Mizzen, set shortly after the conclusion of the Napoleonic Wars, Dr. Stephen Maturin is interested to learn of the rumored existence of the Congo peafowl (to which he refers as the "Congo peacock") from a naturalist friend in Sierra Leone.